cyberfly/laravelbaseold/readme.md

 # Laravel Base

-This is starter base using the latest Laravel 5.2.
-Setup include AUTH scaffold, boostrap 3, Laracasts generator, PHP to Vars and Easy Flash.
+This is starter base using the latest Laravel 5.2.22.
+Setup include Auth scaffold, Permission using Entrust, Boostrap 3, Laracasts generator, PHP to Vars and Easy Flash.

 # How to install